 Let’s face it.
 You are going to face an emergency at least once in your life.
 Even if it’s getting stuck on the side of the road with a flat tire, this qualifies as a pretty big emergency.
 You don’t want to sit there all day, do you?
-Of course you don’t, so let’s talk for a bit about being prepared for your next emergency.
+Of course not, so let’s talk for a bit about why being prepared for your next emergency is so important.
 Remember, it all starts with having the right emergency preparedness kit.

 The Bare Basics

 According to a Federal Emergency Management Agency spokesman, William Booher, “It’s important to build an emergency supply kit and have it ready and available at a moment’s notice.”